Transforming the Community Impact of Campus Space: Bow Valley College and WINS Open a Social Enterprise Thrift Store

 Click here to read more!

-Recipient of the Social EnterPrize in 2011, the Potluck Café Society is featured in the latest edition of our case study series, our effort to more effectively tell the stories of amazing Canadian social enterprises.
-Written by RADIUS of the Beedie School of Business, Simon Fraser University, the study demonstrates a social enterprise committed to extensive and ongoing evolution – from pivots in its models, to changes in leadership, to impact that ranges from serving sandwiches to systemic food security.
-“Tell me a fact and I’ll learn.
-Tell me a truth and I’ll believe.
-But tell me a story and it will live in my heart forever” Native American Proverb
+Recipient of the Social EnterPrize in 2011, Mission Possible is featured in the latest edition of our case study series, our effort to more effectively tell the stories of amazing Canadian social enterprises.
+Written by Okanagan School of Business, Okanagan College, the study demonstrates a social enterprise committed to solving its customer's need of effective community security and building a healthier and more inclusive community in the Downtown Eastside of Vancouver.

 There are a growing number of events connected to social entrepreneurship.
 Many of them happen in our home city, demonstrating what an incredible hub of activity Calgary is.
 The Trico Foundation team is pleased to attend many of them and wish we could attend more.